 2. Whole grains

 Limiting the amount of refined grains you eat won’t cause any harm, but you don’t want to cut out carbs entirely.
 Whole grains are filled with vital nutrients, especially fiber.
 The American Stroke Association recommends eating plenty of these fiber-rich grains to help lower your cholesterol, which reduces your risk for stroke.
 Try barley, brown rice, farro, or buckwheat.
+Opt for whole wheat versions of pasta, pizza, and bread.

 3. Beans and legumes